TrustSource/ts-mvn-plugin/README.md

  - `dependency-scan` - scans dependencies of the projects and uploads them to the server
  - `dependency-check` - checks dependencies of the projects for legal issues and vulnerabilities.
 This goal also allows to break a build if some issues and vulnerabilities are found during a scan.

- *NOTE*: Before executing `dependency-check` goal first time, it is required to execute `dependency-scan` before in order to transfer the information about the project and its modules and configure the legal settings of every module in the [TrustSource web application](https://app.trustsource.io).
+ *NOTE*: Before executing `dependency-check` goal first time, it is required to execute `dependency-scan` in order to transfer the information about the project and its modules and configure the legal settings of every module in the [TrustSource web application](https://app.trustsource.io).

 ### Additional settings